turingschool/today/source/2014-06-23-no-investments.markdown

 And in the tech world, they're looking for 10x return on investment.
 If they put in 18 million dollars they're shooting for a payout of 180 million.

-Where does all that money come from? **Students**.
+If you're running a software or content business, that works.
+Khan Academy or Coursera can parlay investment dollars into new content that can reach millions of learners -- that's awesome.
+If they're each willing to pay a few dollars then the investors can hit their 10x no problem while realizing the educational goals.

+But we're not in the content business, we're in a services business.
+Classrooms don't scale in the same ways as software and content.

+So where can 10x returns come from? **Student tuition**.
 For every dollar an investor puts in they want *ten student dollars back*.
 That tuition paid into the system, instead of paying for their instructors and facilities, pays investors.
-That money is sucked out of the ecosystem.
+It compels the school to raise tuition and cut costs.
+You raise your student/teacher ratio and use less experienced instructors.
+Money sucked out of the ecosystem, diverted to the investors.

 **What's right for investors is orthogonal to what's right for students**.
 If we claim to be focused on the best possible outcomes for our students *and* take investment, then